 - Rent v/s Buying a house: Depending on real estate prices, your monthly salary, EMI, etc. you need to decide what you can afford and whats right for you.

 - Credit Card v/s Cash: Sometimes paying by credit card is actually better than cash, because swiping your card gives you points which can be used to make other purchases.
 But sometimes cash payments are better because credit card payments come with additional charges.

-- Jewelry v/s Investment: Gold prices always rise but they may not be the best investment options.
+- Jewellery v/s Investment: Gold prices always rise but they may not be the best investment options.
 Compare all the options you can invest your money in and then decide.

-- Working in a company v/s Starting your own Company: Depending on you risk taking capacity, leadership skills, capital requirement and need of income this decision must be made.
+- Working in a company v/s Starting your own Company: Depending on your risk taking capacity, leadership skills, capital requirement and need of income this decision must be made.

 These were just the few important financial decisions, there are plenty more which might come in your life, and you must take them after considering all the pros and cons.